tomschall/eslint-plugin-no-inline-props/README.md

 # eslint-plugin-no-inline-props

-🚫 Disallows passing inline objects/functions/JSX as props in React components.
+🚫 Disallows passing inline objects, functions, or JSX directly as props in React components.
-✅ Helps avoid unnecessary re-renders when using `React.memo`.
+✅ Helps avoid unnecessary re-renders by preventing new object/function/JSX references on every render – both with and without `React.memo`.

 ## ❗ Problem